danielbodnar/awesome-stars/README.md

 - [vyos/vyos-open-vm-tools](https://github.com/vyos/vyos-open-vm-tools) - VyOS version of the open-vm-tools
 - [hoophq/sequence](https://github.com/hoophq/sequence) - Immutable, scalable, and easy to use ledger service.
 - [utkuufuk/budget-cli](https://github.com/utkuufuk/budget-cli) - Manage your Google budget spreadsheets from terminal
-- [fossology/fossology](https://github.com/fossology/fossology) - FOSSology is an open source license compliance software system and toolkit.
-As a toolkit you can run license, copyright and export control scans from the command line.
-As a system, a database and we
 - [chromedp/chromedp-proxy](https://github.com/chromedp/chromedp-proxy) - chromedp-proxy is a logging proxy for Chrome DevTools Protocol clients.
 - [benjamn/ast-types](https://github.com/benjamn/ast-types) - Esprima-compatible implementation of the Mozilla JS Parser API
 - [ariya/esprima](https://github.com/ariya/esprima) - ECMAScript parsing infrastructure for multipurpose analysis